Bhakti2304/CKA2024/Day-2/Dockarize an application.md

 - To enter(exec) into the container, use the below command

 ```
-docker exec -it containername sh
+docker exec -it container_name sh
 or
-docker exec -it containerid sh
+docker exec -it container_id sh
 ```

+-it flag refers to the interactive mode which allows you to interact with the container's shell

+- This can be useful for debugging, running admin tasks, creating folder/volumes or inspecting the state of the container.

 - To view docker logs

 ```